Colorado’s Best Spring Hikes for Wildflowers

 7. Great Sand Dunes National Park

-Great Sand Dunes National Park is such a great spring or winter option for those looking to explore Southeastern Colorado.
-A magnificent and meandering series of white and yellow sand dunes tucked into a mountain setting.
-Star Dune is the largest of them all and stands at about 700 feet.
+Great Sand Dunes National Park is such a great spring or winter option for those looking to explore Southeastern Colorado with a magnificent and meandering series of white and yellow sand dunes tucked into a mountain setting.
+It’s also home to some of Colorado’s best spring hikes for wildflowers!
+Star Dune is the largest of the dunes here and stands at about 700 feet.
 Kids and adventures will love running and sledding down the dunes which seem to go on forever.

 In the early spring when the rivers run through the fine sand basin, the landscape transforms into a living, breathing desert in a compact package.
 Above the dunes stand the Sangre de Cristo Peaks, many towering over 13,000’.
 Wandering among the dunes can be as long or as short as you like it to be—consider it your own personal sandbox.
 Early evenings and mornings make for some of the best time of day to photograph the dunes, making for long shadows and more contrast mixed with late spring wildflowers, it is a beautiful place for a day trip